lfaley/ApplicationDeveloperApp/MCP-SERVER/orchestration-agent/EXISTING_PROJECT_REVIEW_WORKFLOW.md

 ## Steps
 1. **Automated Project Assessment**
-   - Runs code review, lint, test coverage, security, and documentation scan on the full workspace.
+   - Runs code review, lint, test coverage, security, and documentation scan on the full workspace. *(Implemented and tested)*
 2. **Guided User Prompts**
    - Asks the user what they want to improve or accomplish (e.g., add tests, refactor, update docs).
-   - Clarifies modules and documentation style as needed.
+   - Clarifies modules and documentation style as needed. *(Implemented and tested)*
 3. **Documentation Generation**
-   - Generates or updates documentation to match project standards, using context from previous steps.
+   - Generates or updates documentation to match project standards, using context from previous steps. *(Implemented and tested)*

 ## Usage
 - Trigger the workflow using the `existing_project_review_workflow` tool in the orchestration agent.